okonomichiyaki/supercat/00-SUPERCAT.md

 ## Setup

-Follow the instructions in the Arcs rulebook for your desired player count.
-If using the optional difficulty mode (see next page), the player will be last in turn order and one bot will start with the initiative; if playing with other bots, they will take the remaining positions in turn order.
+Choose a difficulty mode (see next page) which will determine turn order.
+For options to play with Leaders and Lore, see the related page at the end of the rules.
+Then setup the game normally according to the Arcs rulebook.

 ## Playing a chapter

 Shuffle the action deck and deal the player 6 cards.
 Place the remaining cards in a face down stack.
 Place a counter on each bot's board, with a value of 6.
 This represents the number of cards in the bot's hand.
 On the bot's turn, reveal two cards from this stack, and decrement the counter.
 The bot will play one of these cards, and discard the other.
 The procedures on the following pages will instruct you on how to select a card, and how to execute the bot's turn.

 If at any time the stack runs out, shuffle the discard pile before revealing 2 cards.
-If at any time the bot gains an action card, place the card near the bot's player board, and increment the hand counter.
+If at any time the bot gains an action card, place the card near the bot's board, and increment the hand counter.
 Play card(s) gained as the last card(s) of the round.
 When the bot seizes initiative, decrement the counter to represent the bot discarding an extra card.
 Continue until the player has no cards and each bot's hand counter is at zero.

 <div class="pagebreak"> </div>